ta-cc-2023/UE20CS351-Cloud-Computing-Problem-Statements/Project 6/README.md

 Deliverable: Kubernetes deployment manifests and services.

-Task 5: Implement Continuous Integration and Deployment using Jenkins (2 hours)
+Task 5: Implement Continuous Integration and Deployment using Jenkins

 - Set up Jenkins on a server.
 - Create Jenkins jobs and corresponding Jenkinsfile for building, testing, and deploying the